DataBiosphere/data-explorer-indexers/bigquery/deploy/README.md

     * Create the service account
       * Navigate to `IAM & Admin > Service Accounts > Create Service Account`.
       * We recommend the name `indexer` to make it clear what this service account does.
-        The full service account email would be `indexer@DATASET-data-explorer.iam.gserviceaccount.com`
+        The full service account email would be `indexer@DATASET-explorer.iam.gserviceaccount.com`
+      * Click `Create`
       * Add the `Storage > Storage Admin` role.
 This is for temporarily exporting BigQuery tables to GCS during indexing, reading docker images from GCR, and creating the sample export file.